godot-escoria/escoria-demo-game/docs/api/ESCMusicPlayer.md

 var state: String = "default"
 ```

-The state of the sound player. "default" or "off" disable sound
+The state of the music player. "default" or "off" disable music
-Any other state refers to a sound stream that should be played
+Any other state refers to a music stream that should be played

 ### stream